-5.5 -Codeword
+5.5 Codeword

-The codeword is an optional function and is handled according to the national regulatory guidelines option for LCS location services to protect UE against third party monitoring his/her location.
+The codeword is an optional function and isthat shall be handled according to the national regulatory guidelines option for LCS location services to protect UE against third party monitoring his/her location from the third party access.

 The location request from the LCS client/Requestor may include the codeword for the target subscriber.
 The PLMN compares the codeword sent from the LCS client/requestor with the codeword, which is registered to the PLMN in advance.
 If the comparison of the codeword is successful, then the location request is not rejected.
 If the comparison fails, the PLMN judges that the location request shall be rejected.
 After the codeword is checked and the check is successful, the privacy setting in the current specification will be checked.
 The privacy setting in the current specification is not overridden even if codeword check is successful.
-The codeword is registered in the PLMN by the subscriber.
+The codeword is registered in the PLMN is set and managed by the subscriber UE.
 The subscriber may register multiple codeword.
 In this case, the location request is not rejected if the received codeword is included in the codeword list of the subscriber.
-The subscriber of the UE is responsible to distribute his/her codeword to such requestors, whom the subscriber has allowed to request his/her location.
-Once the codeword has been set and properly distributed, the subscriber is protected against the location request from a third party that does not know his codeword.
+The subscriber user of the UE is responsible to distribute his/her codeword to such requestors, whom the subscriber has user it is allowed to request his/her location.
+Once the codeword has been set and properly distributed, the subscriber UE is protected against the location request from a third party that does not know his codeword.